sanja18/pirl/README.md

 ### Programatically interfacing pirl nodes

-As a developer, sooner rather than later you'll want to start interacting with pirl and the Ethereum network via your own programs and not manually through the console.
-To aid this, pirl has built in support for a JSON-RPC based APIs ([standard APIs](https://github.com/ethereum/wiki/wiki/JSON-RPC) and [pirl specific APIs](https://github.com/pirl/pirl/wiki/Management-APIs)).
+As a developer, sooner rather than later you'll want to start interacting with pirl and the pirl network via your own programs and not manually through the console.
+To aid this, pirl has built in support for a JSON-RPC based APIs ([standard APIs](https://github.com/pirl/wiki/wiki/JSON-RPC) and [pirl specific APIs](https://github.com/pirl/pirl/wiki/Management-APIs)).
 These can be exposed via HTTP, WebSockets and IPC (unix sockets on unix based platforms, and named pipes on Windows).